daghanacay/AWS_GlueETL_workshop/CleanUp/README.md

 You're done cleaning-up your account!

->WARNING: After deleting the stacks make sure **Dev endpoints** will have no endpoints since keeping it up will cost you ~$50 daily.
+>WARNING: After deleting the stacks make sure Glue ETL **Dev endpoints** will have no endpoints since keeping it up will cost you ~$50 daily.